oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

 When the access token has expired, clients SHOULD re-submit the original Identity Assertion JWT Authorization Grant to obtain a new Access Token.
 The ID-JAG replaces the use Refresh Token for the Resource Authorization Server.

-If the ID-JAG has expired, the Client SHOULD request a new ID-JAG from the IdP Authorization Server before presenting it to the Resource Authorization Sever using the original Identity Assertion from the IdP (e.g ID Token)
+If the ID-JAG has expired, the Client SHOULD request a new ID-JAG from the Enterprise Authorization Server before presenting it to the Resource Authorization Sever using the original Identity Assertion from the IdP (e.g ID Token)

 If the ID Token is expired, the Client MAY use the Refresh Token obtained from the IdP during SSO to obtain a new ID Token which it can exchange for a new ID-JAG.
 If the Client is unable to obtain a new Identity Assertion with a Refresh Token then it SHOULD re-authenticate the user by redirecting to the IdP.

 # Cross-Domain Client ID Handling {#client-id-mapping}

-There are three separate OAuth/OpenID Connect/SAML relationships involved in this flow:
+There are four separate OAuth/OpenID Connect/SAML relationships involved in this flow:

-* Client to IdP Authorization Server (OpenID Connect or SAML)
+* Client to IdP (OpenID Connect or SAML)
+* Client to Enterprise Authorization Server (OAuth)
 * Client to Resource Authorization Server (OAuth)
 * Resource Authorization Server to IdP Authorization Server (OpenID Connect or SAML)

 Each relationship is typically represented by independent client registrations between each party.
-For example, the IdP Authorization Server typically issues a Client ID for both the Client and Resource Authorization Server to use for single sign-on with OpenID Connect as a Relying Party.
+For example, the IdP Server typically issues a Client ID for both the Client and Resource Authorization Server to use for single sign-on with OpenID Connect as a Relying Party.
 Similarly, the Resource Authorization Server typically issues a Client ID for the Client to use for API access to the Resource Server.
 The Client may choose to use different client credentials with each registration.

-In this flow, the IdP Authorization Server accepts a Token Exchange request from the Client, and issues an ID-JAG that will be consumed by the Resource Authorization Server.
-This means the IdP Authorization Server needs to know about the relationship between the Client and the Resource Authorization Server, in order to include a `client_id` claim in the ID-JAG that will be recognized by the Resource Authorization Server.
+In this flow, the Enterprise Authorization Server accepts a Token Exchange request from the Client, and issues an ID-JAG that will be consumed by the Resource Authorization Server.
+This means the Enterprise Authorization Server needs to know about the relationship between the Client and the Resource Authorization Server, in order to include a `client_id` claim in the ID-JAG that will be recognized by the Resource Authorization Server.

-This can be handled by the IdP Authorization Server maintaining a record of each `client_id` used between Clients and Resource Authorization Servers, which will need to be obtained by out-of-band mechanisms.
+This can be handled by the Enterprise Authorization Server maintaining a record of each `client_id` used between Clients and Resource Authorization Servers, which will need to be obtained by out-of-band mechanisms.
 The Client still needs to authenticate using its registered credential with the Resource Authorization Server when presenting the ID-JAG for the mapped `client_id`.
-Requiring a confidential client helps to prevent the IdP Authorization Server from delegating access to any of the valid clients for the Resource Authorization Server.
+Requiring a confidential client helps to prevent the Enterprise Authorization Server from delegating access to any of the valid clients for the Resource Authorization Server.

-Note:  The IdP Authorization Server is also responsible for mapping subject identifiers across Clients and trust domains in the ID-JAG.
+Note:  The Enterprise Authorization Server is also responsible for mapping subject identifiers across Clients and trust domains in the ID-JAG.
 The same user may have a pair-wise subject identifier issued in an ID Token for SSO to the Client and another with SSO to the Resource Authorization Server as a Relying Party.
 The Resource Authorization Server needs consistent subject identifiers for account resolution for both SSO and API access.
-The IdP Authorization Server needs to ensure that the subject identifier issued in the ID-JAG is the same identifier for the user that it would have included in an ID Token intended for the Resource Authorization Server.
+The Enterprise Authorization Server needs to ensure that the subject identifier issued in the ID-JAG is the same identifier for the user that it would have included in an ID Token intended for the Resource Authorization Server.

-Alternatively, if clients use "Client ID Metadata Document" {{I-D.ietf-oauth-client-id-metadata-document}} as their client identifiers, this acts as a shared global namespace of Client IDs and removes the need for the IdP Authorization Server to maintain a mapping of each client registration.
+Alternatively, if clients use "Client ID Metadata Document" {{I-D.ietf-oauth-client-id-metadata-document}} as their client identifiers, this acts as a shared global namespace of Client IDs and removes the need for the Enterprise Authorization Server to maintain a mapping of each client registration.

-# Authorization Server (IdP) Metadata {#idp-metadata}
+# Enterprise Authorization Server Metadata {#idp-metadata}

-An IdP can advertise its support for this profile in its OAuth Authorization Server Metadata {{RFC8414}}.
+An Enterprise Authorization Server can advertise its support for this profile in its OAuth Authorization Server Metadata {{RFC8414}}.
 Identity and Authorization Chaining Across Domains {{I-D.ietf-oauth-identity-chaining}} defines a new metadata property `identity_chaining_requested_token_types_supported` for this purpose.

 To advertise support for the Identity Assertion JWT Authorization Grant, the authorization server SHOULD include the following value in the `identity_chaining_requested_token_types_supported` property:

 `urn:ietf:params:oauth:token-type:id-jag`

+# Resource Authorization Server Metadata {#rs-as-metadata}

+A Resource Authorization Server can advertise in its OAuth Authorization Server Metadata {{RFC8414}} its support for this profile, as well as the location of the Enterprise Authorization Server Token Endpoint that issues ID-JAG tokens it accepts.

+The following authorization server metadata parameter is defined by this specification and is (TBD) registered in the "OAuth Authorization Server Metadata" registry established in "OAuth 2.0 Authorization Server Metadata" {{RFC8414}}.

+`identity_assertion_token_endpoint`

 # Security Considerations